Complete Financial Questionnaire

 • Huntington’s disease

-The possibility of cover depends on the nature of the family history, your current age and gender, the number of first degree relatives affected by the condition, the age your family member was when diagnosed, and other associated health issues that you suffer with.
+The possibility of coverage depends on the nature of the family history, your current age, sex, the number of first-degree relatives affected by the condition, the age at which your family member was diagnosed, and any other associated health issues you suffer.

 The underwriters will make one of four decisions after reviewing your medical evidence.